benemon/voletech/README.md

 * **NOTE** Update the secret once created to reference the correctly capitalised filename - VAULT.dat - otherwise it doesn't function correctly.

 * Mount both of these as volumes in your DeploymentConfig.
-Make a note of where you mounted them.
+Make a note of where you mounted them - `oc volume dc/voletech --add --name=vault --type=secret --secret-name=vault --mount-path=/deployments/vault`

 * Add `VAULT_HOME` environment variable, which defines where your mounted Vault and Keystore are located